creativelifeform/three-nebula/README.md

 three.proton
 ======
 three.proton is a magical 3d particle engine using [three.js](https://github.com/mrdoob/three.js).
 It is based on the [Proton](https://github.com/a-jie/Proton) Engine library.
-It inherited Proton's most Api, and it was very, very easy to use.<br>
+It inherited Proton's most api.<br>
 I think it is the simplest three.js particle engine.Check out examples at https://a-jie.github.io/three.proton/<br>

 ## Features